Questions People Ask About Rainbow Heights Club

 Q: CAN I BRING MY FRIENDS TO THE CLUB?

 A: The club, its programs and services are for the exclusive use of members only.
 We encourage club members to refer their friends who are eligible for membership and bring them for a tour.
-Members can bring guests to visit the club once a month.

 Q: HOW CAN I FIND OUT IF SOMEONE IS A MEMBER OF RAINBOW HEIGHTS CLUB?